 - Reviewing the Results

-Discover needs and frustrations is one of the Quick Answers available on the platform.
-You can learn what people like or dislike about an experience or activity with it.
+Discover needs and frustrations is one of the Quick Answers available on the Platform.
+You can learn what people like or dislike about an task/activity and the overall test experience.
 The test explores how they perform that activity today and whether they are satisfied or not.

-- Understand how they complete any activity or task today and what drives their decision-making
+- Understand how your target contributor audience completes any activity or task today and what drives their decision-making.

-- Identify opportunities for delight to inform ads, messaging, and brand campaigns
+- Identify opportunities to improve ads, messaging, and brand campaigns.

-- Explore customer experiences and frustrations with an experience or activity
+- Explore customer experiences and frustrations with those experiences or related activities.

-- Identify how they perform that activity today and whether they find it likable or not
+- Identify how contributors currently perform that activity and whether they like doing the activity.

 - Build campaign strategies based on opportunities you uncover during customer feedback

 - Understand how customers engage with competitive products and optimize your own marketing efforts in response

 How to set up Discover needs and frustrations